seanmtracey/cloudflare-todo-tutorial/README.md

 Our `/functions/api/delete/[item].js` file expects a HTTP request with the `DELETE` method, so we set that in the options for our fetch request.

-Once the request has been responded to by our worker, we check the response is valid, and if it is, we update our view to remove that item from our list and statistics.
+Once the request has been responded to by our Worker, we check the response is valid, and if it is, we update our view to remove that item from our list and statistics.

 And we're done!
 Publish your application one last time and you'll have a fully functional to-do list that you can add, update and delete items from.
 Happy crossing-off!